santagoy/san-tagoy-neoc/content/posts/meditations-sugar-spice-expiry.md

     would be pain and regret.

 Luckily, Eden is a scam.
 Unfortunately, entropy
     is unfair.
+Hourglasses run out of sand.
     Neither of us around
     for Christmas parties.
     You, unable to ask me
     for favors and errands.
-I,
-    crushed that I can't
+    I, crushed that I can't
-    do those things
-    for you.
+    do anything for you.
+    Our ashes inevitable.

 Luckily again—knock on wood a hundred times—
-    it's not a bridge we're crossing yet.
+    we're not crossing yet.

 You still smile.
-I'm not saying
+Though I don't say
     you always should.
+Your laughter follows,
+    permeates like blood in water.
-Then you ask me for whatever you want and know
+    I, not a hunter, follow the trail known by heart.
+You never ask me for whatever you want but know
-    that I can give.
-Don't stop, Lord knows, I love when you do.
+    that I still give anyway.

-Despite all that, chance, time, ends, etc.,
+Despite chance, time, and ends,
     the choice remains.
+So here
-So, I am here remembering you.
+    I remember you.
 ```